Step 1

 • Maintenance contract: $200

-An energy storage system would require $36,000 additional CAPEX and a payout time of 6 years, to reduce the opeating cost to $1,630
+An energy storage system would require $36,000 additional CAPEX and a payout time of 6 years, to reduce the opeating cost to $1,630.
+The option was not implemented.

 Step 8

-The return on investment is over 36%, and the project payout time is 33 months, or 2.7 years.
+The Return on Assets is over 30%, and the project payout time is 34 months, or 2.8 years.

 P%26L